A $10m Acquisition for Freedom and Family

 DiggyPOD, a print-on-demand service for self publishers, is a bigger business than is typical in self-funded search.

-Our hero Anica John paid $7.6m, which means she needed $2.6m of pari passu debt on top of the SBA loan that maxes out at $5m.
+Our hero Anica John paid almost $9m, which means she needed $2.6m of pari passu debt on top of the SBA loan that maxes out at $5m.
+She also had seller financing.
 We'll hear how she structured that.

 Also, DiggyPOD is far from Anica; she lives in Palo Alto while it is based in Tecumseh, Michigan.